 What Students need to know about FERPA

-The Act affords students with four primary rights:
+The Act endows students with four primary rights

 EDUCATION RECORDS include any record maintained by the institution (not just the Registrar) containing information that is personally identifiable to a student, in whatever format or medium.
 Under FERPA, these items cannot be disclosed to a third party, including parents, without the student’s written consent.
 “Personally Identifiable Information” or “Educational Records” may be released only to the student and then only with the proper identification.
 However, there are a number of exceptions to FERPA’s prohibition against non-consensual disclosure of personally identifiable information from educational records.
 (Please refer to FERPA FAQs to see the complete list.)
 Under these exceptions, schools are permitted to disclose information without consent, though they are not required to do so.